lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 Each config file has its own role.
 Once you understand what they do, they're easy to tweak.

+The AHK script is one-to-one and will NOT get you banned.
+It does not do anything that the SteamOS doesn't.
+All the AHK script does is block Windows from seeing the Windows key presses sent to dota2.exe.

 ### Made a cool keyboard layout and want to share it?

-Contact me on reddit at [/u/loopuleasa](https://www.reddit.com/message/compose/?to=loopuleasa) and I might add it to the main repository for people to see and I'll give you credit.
+Contact me and I might add it to the main repository for people to see, and I'll give you credit.
 If you know how to use git, just fork this repo and request a merge using a pull request.